Aquarium Medications and Treatments Part 1 | How They Work & Use

-I have stated this in other articles as well that I personally have resisted adding disease charts as these proliferate all over the internet, many are very “cookie cutter” in their descriptions.
-I feel first understanding prevention methods followed then by a knowledge of antibiotics, chemical treatments, and organic treatments will go much further in treatment and disease prevention than a disease chart that has a one size fits all approach.
+I have stated this in other articles as well.
+I personally have resisted adding disease charts as these just show up all over the internet, many are very “cookie cutter” in their descriptions.
+I feel first understanding prevention methods followed then by a knowledge of antibiotics, chemical treatments, and organic treatments will go much further in treatment and disease prevention than any disease chart that has a one size fits all approach.

 For some pictures of fish anatomy that may be useful in disease recognition, please visit this article: “Aquarium Answers; Fish Anatomy”

 Please click on the "Buy Now" Button below for a pdf format downloadable e-book (66 pages) of this article as of 1/26/15 for $3.99 usd